dykatz/n64-emu/README.md

 Building
 --------

 Your distro will almost certainly have Sqlite and SDL2 packaged.
-For the remaining three, building from source can be done as follows:
+IMGUI is included within the `//gui/` directory.
+For the remaining two, building from source can be done as follows:

 ```sh
 mkdir ~/path/to/deps